rethab/rethab.github.io/_posts/2025-01-04-atproto-identity.markdown

 ]
 ```

-Again, feel free to click on it instead [https://plc.directory/did:plc:oky5czdrnfjpqslsw2a5iclo/log](https://plc.directory/did:plc:oky5czdrnfjpqslsw2a5iclo/log).
+Again, feel free to click on it instead, [https://plc.directory/did:plc:oky5czdrnfjpqslsw2a5iclo/log](https://plc.directory/did:plc:oky5czdrnfjpqslsw2a5iclo/log).

-This returns a list of all operations that have been performed on this DID.
+This returns a list of all operations that were performed on this DID.
-The first entry is the genesis operation -- the one that created the DID.
+The first entry is the genesis operation — the one that created the DID.
 It is the only one where `prev` (previous entry) is `null`, because it is the first one.

-Note that the first entry of this DID has a different format.
+Note that the first entry of this DID's log has a different format.
-This is the legacy format.
+This entry uses the legacy format.
-DIDs that are created these days use the new format (subsequent records), but `@jay.bsky.team` has been around for a while (she's the CEO of Bluesky).
+Currently, newly created DIDs use the new format (subsequent records), but `@jay.bsky.team` has been around for a while (the account belongs to Bluesky's CEO).

-If you look through the logs you'll notice a couple of changes that were made to her identity over time:
+If you look through the logs you will notice a couple of changes that were made to her identity over time:

 - the handle was changed from `jay.bsky.social` to `jay.bsky.team` (note that the legacy format used `handle` whereas the new format uses `alsoKnownAs`)
   - the handle now includes `at://`